 \subsection{Training Objectives}

 As the CLIP model \cite{radford2021learning} can estimate the similarity between images and texts, we employ it to guide our image editing based on user-specified prompts.

-To train our models, we propose a composite editing loss that consists of three components: 1) the CLIP guidance loss $\mathcal{L}_{Clip}$ stands for the cosine distance between the features of generated images and texts from the last layers of CLIP' encoders, 2) the directional loss $\mathcal{L}_{Dir}$ \cite{patashnik2021styleclip} controls the direction of the performed edit in CLIP space \cite{gal2022stylegan,patashnik2021styleclip}, and 3) the structural loss $\mathcal{L}_{Str}$ considers the self-similarity \cite{kolkin2019style,shechtman2007matching} of features from source and generated images, it enables editing in texture and appearance while maintaining the original spatial layout of the objects from the source images.
+To train our models, we propose a composite editing loss that consists of three components: 1) the CLIP guidance loss $\mathcal{L}_{\text{Clip}}$ stands for the cosine distance between features extracted from generated images and texts, specifically derived from the last layers of CLIP's encoders.
+2) the directional loss $\mathcal{L}_{\text{Dir}}$ \cite{patashnik2021styleclip} controls the direction of the applied edit within the CLIP space \cite{gal2022stylegan,patashnik2021styleclip}, and 3) the structural loss $\mathcal{L}_{\text{Str}}$ takes into account the self-similarity \cite{kolkin2019style,shechtman2007matching} of features between source and generated images, which facilitates editing in texture and appearance while preserving the original spatial layout of objects in the source images.
 The total loss $\mathcal{L}$ and each loss term are:

-where $E_{v}$ and $E_{t}$ are the visual and textual encoder of the CLIP model.
+where $E_{\text{v}}$ and $E_{\text{t}}$ are the visual and textual encoder of the CLIP model.
 We empirically set the weights $\lambda_{C}=1$, $\lambda_{D}=1$, and $\lambda_{S}=1$ for our composite editing loss.
-Here, $X$, $T$, and $X_o$ denote the input image, text prompt, and the edited image by the proposed region, respectively. $f_{X_{o}}$ and $f_{X}$ indicate the visual features from the last layer of CLIP's visual encoder, while $Q(f_{X_{o}})$ and $Q(f_{X})$ denote the similarity matrix of $f_{X_{o}}$ and $f_{X}$ respectively.
-For simplicity, we use the cosine distance $\mathcal{D}_{cos}$ to measure the similarity between images and texts.
-In addition, $T_{\text{ROI}}$ represents a region-of-interest of the source images for editing (\eg, in Figure \ref{figure5}, when $T$ is ``a big tree with many flowers in the center'', then $T_{\text{ROI}}$ could be ``tree'').
+Here, $X$, $T$, and $X_o$ denote the input image, text prompt, and the edited image by the proposed region, respectively. $f_{X_{o}}$ and $f_{X}$ indicate the visual features of $X_{o}$ and $X$ from the last layer of CLIP's visual encoder, while $Q(f_{X_{o}})$ and $Q(f_{X})$ denote the similarity matrix of $f_{X_{o}}$ and $f_{X}$ respectively.
+For simplicity, we use the cosine distance $\mathcal{D}_{\text{cos}}$ to measure the similarity between images and texts.
+Note that $T_{\text{ROI}}$ represents a given region-of-interest of the source image for editing (\eg, in Figure \ref{figure5}, when $T$ is ``a big tree with many flowers in the center'', then $T_{\text{ROI}}$ could be ``tree'').

 During training, our loss functions encourage the region generator to produce appropriate regions for editing by taking into account the similarity between the edited images and the given text descriptions.